 So don’t reapply for Adsense if you are not using the top-level domain.
 You can easily get .com, .org or .net domain under $10 from any website.

-This may cause an issue in your Adsense approval.
+This may cause an issue with your Adsense approval.
 Make your blog super clean and easy to read for your visitors.

 You may also like to read:

 Submitting Sitemap is actually a crucial step for Adsense approval.
-Make sure you have created a sitemap and submitted it to the Google search console.
+Make sure you create a sitemap and submit it to the Google search console.

 See, you don’t need the traffic to get Adsense approval for your website.
 Many bloggers try to get traffic from various sources like buying traffic, creating WhatsApp/ telegram groups to get traffic, Pinterest traffic, etc.